 Let’s see the conjugation for the verb Gostar:

 - Vocês gostariam

-Easy, right?
-Just remember that there are several details that you need to know in order to use the verb Gostar correctly.
-I have a lesson that tells you all you need to know.
-Check it out here.
+Regarding the verb Gostar in Portuguese, there are several details that you need to know in order to use it correctly.
+I tell you what you need to know in this Portuguese lesson.

-The Conditional conjugation is the same for any irregular verb.
+The Conditional conjugation is the same for almost every irregular verb.
 Let’s look at the verb Poder: